 For these reasons, assessments are a vital component of the curriculum mapping process.
 It’s no accident that the Understanding by Design template allots an entire section of its three-part layout to assessments.
 Assessments address the question, “What is the evidence of student learning?” and in the UbD template, they come after the standards, essential questions, enduring understandings, content and skills.

 After undertaking these initial categories, teachers can then begin writing assessments, remembering that they are a tool for students to demonstrate competency of standards, engage with dynamic thoughts on enduring understandings and essential questions, and apply content and skills.

-Assessment Development: Distinguishing by Type, Method, and Substance
+Assessment Type, Assessment Method, and Assessment Details

 When developing assessments, teachers can distinguish by type, method, and substance.
 Below, we review what these three categories mean.

 Assessment types are typically “diagnostic,” “formative,” and “summative,” although they are not limited to these categories.
 Diagnostic assessments determine students’ prior knowledge of a subject, and are also sometimes referred to as “pre-assessments.”
 Formative assessments judge students’ acquisition of subject matter on a regular basis, and are excellent check-ins for teachers, parents and students.
 Exit tickets, journaling, class discussions, and weekly quizzes are all methods of formative assessment.
 Finally, summative assessments are given at the end of units or school terms to test students’ understanding of a subject.
 Summative assessments allow students to reveal their growth, insights, and abilities.